The next Icon Class ship from Royal Caribbean is coming very soon and will be known as “Star of the Seas.”

 The Icon Class ships are engineered to offer a unique blend of vacation experiences, from beach retreats and resort escapes to theme park adventures.

-Michael Bayley, President and CEO of Royal Caribbean International, stated that the concept has generated unprecedented excitement and that “Star of the Seas” aims to meet the record-breaking consumer demand experienced with “Icon of the Seas.”
+Michael Bayley, President and CEO of Royal Caribbean International, stated that the concept has generated unprecedented excitement and that “Star of the Seas” aims to meet the record-breaking consumer demand experienced with “Icon of the Seas.

 Key Statistics and Delivery Dates For Star of the Seas

-So expect another ship to take over the moniker of “World’s Largest Cruise Ship” from Icon of the Seas only a year or so after she launches.
+So expect Star of the Sea to take over the moniker of “World’s Largest Cruise Ship” from Icon of the Seas only a year or so after she launched.

 Sustainability Initiatives